-- We offer our buses for private rentals and for public, by-the-seat tours.
+- We offer our buses for private and public by-the-seat rentals.
 With the private rentals, we pick you up wherever you’d like and take you wherever you’d like to go, and the bus is yours exclusively.

 - For the public tours, you’ll get a seat on the bus to go on a tour we have designed on our own.
 We’ll pick you up in a designated place and time and have a designated route, then you’ll be brought back to your pick up spot.

 How can we book?

 - Booking can be accomplished online through this website.
 Just go to the page and click on one of the ‘BOOK NOW’ buttons for your choice.

 - A calendar screen will come up.
 Choose your date (if available).

 - For private rentals, choose your pickup time.
 For public tours, click the button under the ‘BOOK HERE’.

 - Answer the simple questions that follow regarding your booking.

 - You’ll need a credit card to reserve, but we don’t charge it until the week of the show.